 He is Board Certified by the American Board of Plastic Surgery and is a Fellow of the American College of Surgeons (FACS).
-He is also a member of the American Society of Plastic Surgeons (ASPS), The American Society for Aesthetic Plastic Surgery (ASAPS) and the Southeastern Society of Plastic Surgeons.
+He is also a member of the American Society of Plastic Surgeons (ASPS), The American Society for Aesthetic Plastic Surgery (ASAPS), and the Southeastern Society of Plastic Surgeons.
 He also holds the prestigious Certificate of Added Qualification in Cosmetic Surgery from the American Society of Aesthetic Plastic Surgery.

-Dr. Jabs has been selected by Washingtonian, Bethesda and Northern Virginia magazines as a top plastic surgeon as well as being cited for Compassionate care.
-The Consumer Research Council of America lists him as one of Americas Top Surgeons.
+Dr. Jabs has been selected by Washingtonian, Bethesda, and Northern Virginia magazines as a top plastic surgeon as well as being cited for compassionate care.
+The Consumer Research Council of America lists him as one of America’s Top Surgeons.
 He is also listed in America’s Cosmetic Doctors Consumer Guide and has been featured in articles in The Potomac Gazette as well as Plastic Surgery News.

 Dr. Jabs has authored several papers on plastic surgery topics and has presented at major national meetings of plastic and cosmetic surgeons.
-His most recent paper dealt with a new technique to markedly reduce post operative pain and narcotic use in breast augmentations.
+His most recent paper dealt with a new technique to markedly reduce post-operative pain and narcotic use in breast augmentations.
 He is on staff at Suburban Hospital in Maryland and Fairfax Hospital in Virginia.
-He is an Assistant Clinical Professor of Surgery at the Uniformed Services University of the Health Sciences in Bethesda and has held academic appointments at the University of Connecticut and at Columbia University in New York.
+He is an Assistant Clinical Professor of Surgery at the Uniformed Services University of the Health Sciences in Bethesda and has held academic appointments at the University of Connecticut and Columbia University in New York.

 Dr. Jabs is a committed family man.
 He is married and has three children.
-He has gone on medical missions to Haiti and Guatemala where he treated children with cleft lips and palates, burns and other facial deformities.
+He has gone on medical missions to Haiti and Guatemala where he treated children with cleft lips and palates, burns, and other facial deformities.
 He has been cited by the Children of Chernobyl Committee of Christ Church for his work on behalf of the Children of Belarus.

-Dr. Jabs stays up to date on the latest surgical techniques by attending meetings, reading journals and visiting colleagues around the country.
+Dr. Jabs stays up-to-date on the latest surgical techniques by attending meetings, reading journals, and visiting colleagues around the country.
 He is proud to have served in the United States Army at Walter Reed Army Medical Center where he was a Major in the Dept. of Plastic Surgery for three years, including the first gulf war, Desert Storm.

 “Hello Dr Jabs,

 I just wanted to pass along a drawing that our daughter Abby made not too long ago at her Sunday school class where she was told to draw a picture of her hero.
 She is doing great, now having just turned 7, and we are coming up on her two year dog bite-aversary.
-We had a little celebration on the one-year, a year ago, and we will again this year, so thankful that she looks so good and that we were lucky to have you help us on that horrible day.
+We had a little celebration on the one-year, a year ago, and we will again this year.
+So thankful that she looks so good and that we were lucky to have you help us on that horrible day.
 Thank you again.
 You are our hero as well.”